MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

     >[!NOTE]
     > If the validations are being performed on a HoloLens 2, the .pol policy files must also be removed from **S:/EFI/Microsoft/Boot/Policies.**

-2. Boot into the system’s UEFI menu and reconfigure Secure Boot keys to factory settings.
+2. Boot into the system's UEFI menu and reconfigure Secure Boot keys to factory settings.

 3. Reboot the system and run `EnableUefiSbTest.exe /dump`, which should return non-empty values for `PK`, `KEK`, `db` and `dbx` values indicating the keys were returned to factory state.